gurgeous/simhilarity/README.md

 #### Picking Candidates

 There are three different methods for picking candidates - see [options](#options) for a detailed explanation.
 Simhash runs very quickly and does an excellent job of identifying candidates.
 Ngrams is slower and returns huge numbers of candidates, slowing down matching.
-All checks all candidates.
-It's a pig.
+All checks all candidates - it's a pig.

 ```
 method      time   candidates returned